freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ### Guidelines for content of hints and solutions topics

-When proposing a solution for a curriculum challenge related Guide topic, the full code must be added.
+When proposing a solution for a curriculum challenge-related Guide topic, the full code must be added.
 This includes all the original seed code plus any changes needed to pass all the challenge tests.
 The following template should be used when creating new hints/solutions topics:

 ````md
 # Challenge Name Goes Here